ARyanWulf/cs480Fox/PA2/README(Edited for PA2).md

 ```

 ##Interaction Instructons

+The requested files are vertex.txt and fragment.txt respectively.

-The key functions are as follows
+The key functions are as follows:

 r - changes translation to counterclockwise